 The Deaf leadership immersion provides students with an opportunity to explore aspects of community development and leadership with special emphasis on ethics, rhetoric, social media communication, intersectionality, current national and international trends, and accessible technology.

-This course provides an introduction to ethical theories, frameworks, and practices as they relate to community development and inclusive leadership.
-Topics in this course will include communication, advising, mentoring, trust- and rapport-building, problem-solving, cultural awareness, diversity, and ethical codes of practice, and will be approached through the use of theoretical frameworks, such as strengths-based evaluation, social constructiveness, and systems perspectives.
-With a focus on ethical decision-making, students will engage in self-analysis and reflection to develop a deeper self-awareness in these areas.
+This course provides an introduction to ethical theories, concepts, and practices as they relate to community development and inclusive leadership.
+Some of the topics in this course include: ethical definitions and ethical literacy, individual and group ethics, ethical principles and codes of practice, moral reasoning and behavior, ethical decision-making formats, leadership and followership, intersectionality, and accessibility.
+These topics will be approached through the use of ethical theories, including: Utilitarianism, Deontology/Kant’s Categorical Perspective, Rawl’s Justice as Fairness, Aristotelian, Confucianism, and Altriusm.
+Students will learn how to apply these theories using a pluralistic approach.
+With a focus on ethical leadership experiences and decision-making, students will engage in self-analysis and reflection to develop a deeper ethical self-awareness and cultural awareness in this course.
 Lecture 3 (Fall, Spring).

 Shaping Educational and Legal Policy